WildSprat/ntru_solver/README.md

 # ntru_solver
-Solving NTRU with lattice reduction
+Solving NTRU with lattice reduction.
 This repository contains the scripts accompanying the article

 **Attacking NTRU: Cyclotomic Ring,Almost-Parallel Hints, and Sieving**